concur/developer.concur.com/src/api-reference/common/ess/getting-started.markdown

 * **Subscription** - a topic consumer.
 Each subscription has a topic it is subscribed to.
 * **Webhook** - an ESS application that uses a subscription model and delivers events to the endpoint.

+In order to begin receiving events, you must first subscribe to the relevant topic(s) for your application.
+To subscribe to an event, you must work with your relevant SAP Concur technical contact; for partners, please work with your technical enablement contact.
+For customers, your web services consultant will subscribe on your behalf to the relevant topic(s).

 ## <a name="scope-usage"></a>Scope Usage

 There are two levels of scopes required for creating subscription.